Meeting the Geneva Ballet

-A few weeks back I shared a couple pictures a little different from my usual work.
+A few weeks back I shared a couple of pictures a little different from my usual work.
 2017 was kind of a year of growth and change for me.
 In regards to my work, clients, and communication.

 copyright Louise Bille